Learner Engagement Analytics Dashboard (LEAD) - Overview [UW-Madison]

 - Click-stream (log) data

-- Unizin Engage views count anytime a student loads or reloads a Unizin Engage page.
-Unizin Engage data does not include any data generated by publisher Digital Learning Tools such as Cengage Mindtap or MacMillan Launchpad
+- Engage eText counts anytime a student loads or reloads a Unizin Engage eText page.
+This does not include any data generated by other publisher textbooks and digital learning tools (eg. Cengage Mindtap or MacMillan Launchpad).

-There are five filters that you can apply to your LEAD visualizations:
+There are six filters that you can apply to your LEAD visualizations:

-- Select Date: The date slider allows you to look at data within a specified date range.
+- Select Date: Allows you to look at data within a specified date range.
 Make sure to open the calendar and select today's date in order to view the most recent data.
+(If you click on the start or end date, you will get a little calendar icon as seen in the screenshot below.
+The calendar icon makes it easier to select a date.)

-- Select Course Name: This allows you to filter the data by course, if you have more than one course in the dashboard.
+- Select Course Name: Allows you to filter the data by course, if you have more than one course in the dashboard.

-- Select Canvas Activity Type Name: This allows you to filter by specific named items or pages within Canvas.
+- Select Name of Activity: Allows you to filter by specific named items or pages within Canvas. (i.e. a specific Quiz, Assignment or Wiki Page)

-- Select Student Name: This allows you to filter the data by student(s).
+- Select Student Name: Allows you to filter the data by student(s).

 The five filters apply to all three visualizations simultaneously.
 When you set the filters on one visualization, they will persist as you navigate to other LEAD visualizations.
 More information about working with filters in Tableau can be found in the How to Use a Tableau Visualization guide.

-Remember that after you change a filter, you must hit the Apply button before the change will take effect.
+Remember that after you change a filter, you must click the Apply button before the change will take effect.

 The Home Page contains a brief description of LEAD as well as links to all the other pages and functional descriptions of the icons in the visualizations.
 Please note that you can also navigate to any page in LEAD by selecting the tabs at the top of the page.